 - Watch the Ancient Hawaiian Sport of Outrigger Canoe Paddling: From February to September, on weekday evenings and weekend days, hundreds of canoe paddlers gather at Ala Wai Canal and practice the Hawaiian sport of canoe paddling.
 Find a comfortable spot at Ala Wai Park, next to the canal, and watch this ancient sport come to life.
-See the Calendar of Events in chapter 2, "Planning Your Trip to Oahu." - Attend a Hawaiian-Language Church Service: Kawaiahao Church (@ 808/ 522-1333) is the Westminster Abbey of Hawaii; the vestibule is lined with portraits of the Hawaiian monarchy, many of whom were coronated in this very building.
-The coral church is a perfect setting to experience an all-Hawaiian service, held every Sunday at 10:30am, complete with Hawaiian song.
-Admission is free; let your conscience be your guide as to a donation.
+See the Calendar of Events in chapter 2, "Planning Your Trip to Oahu." - Attend a Hawaiian-Language Church Service: Kawaiahao Church (© 808/522-1333) is the Westminster Abbey of Hawaii; the vestibule is lined with portraits of the Hawaiian monarchy, many of whom were coronated in this very building.
+The coral church is a perfect setting to experience an all-Hawaiian service, held every Sunday at 9am, complete with Hawaiian song.
 See p.
-169.

-- Buy a Lei from Vendors in Chinatown: A host of cultural sights and experiences are to be had in Honolulu's Chinatown.
-Wander through this several-square-block area with its jumble of exotic shops offering herbs, Chinese groceries, and acupuncture services.
+197. - Buy a Lei from Vendors in Chinatown: A host of cultural sights and experiences are to be had in Honolulu's Chinatown.
+Wander through this several-square-block area with its jumble of exotic shops offering herbs, Chinese groceries, and acupuncture

+- services.
 Before you leave, be sure to check out the lei sellers on Maunakea Street (near N. Hotel St.), where Hawaii's finest leis go for as little as \$3.50.
-See chapter 8 for a neighborhood walking tour, and see chapter 9, "Shopping," for details on where to buy leis. - Observe the Fish Auction: There is nothing else quite like the Honolulu Fish Auction at the United Fishing Agency, Pier 381131 N. Nimitz Hwy., Honolulu (© 808/536-2148).
-The fishermen bring their fresh catch in at 5:30am (sharp) Monday through Saturday, and the small group of buyers bids on all manner of fish.
+See chapter 7 for neighborhood walking tours and details on where to buy leis. - Observe the Fish Auction: There is nothing else quite like the Honolulu Fish Auction at the United Fishing Agency, Pier 38, 1131 N. Nimitz Hwy., Honolulu (© 808/536-2148).
+Fishermen bring their fresh catch in at 5:30am (sharp) Monday through Saturday, and the small group of buyers bids on all manner of fish.
 The auction lasts until all the fish are sold.
 It is well worth getting up early to enjoy this unique cultural experience.
-See the Fish Markets section of chapter 9.

-• Get a Bargain at the Aloha Flea Market: For 50¢ admission, it's an all-day show at the Aloha Stadium
+See the Fish Markets section of chapter 8. - Get a Bargain at the Aloha Flea Market: For 50¢ admission, it's an all-day show at the Aloha Stadium parking lot, where more than 1,000 vendors sell everything from junk to jewels.
+Go early for the best deals.
+Open Wednesday, Saturday, and Sunday from 6am to 3pm.
+See the box "Favorite Oahu Experiences," in chapter 6.